 Red zombies ceaselessly pursue cinnabryl-using creatures.
 Because the malady that killed them was caused by wearing cinnabryl, they are obsessed with destroying as much of the magical metal as they can.
 Regardless of the creature's alignment in life, the desire for destruction warps the red zombie into an evil creature.
 Their dim intelligence and ability to follow complex orders makes them slightly more useful than normal zombies to the evil mages and priests who animate these creatures.
-Still, their obsession with cinnabryl makes red zombies or mage, a red zombie is allowed a saving throw vs. spell once every four weeks.
-If the saving throw succeeds, it escapes control and turns on its master.
+Still, their obsession with cinnabryl makes red zombies difficult to control.
+While under the control of a priest or mage, a red zombie is